Most of us can admit to being scared of competitors at one time. If you haven’t, it’s coming!

-But wait.
-A new salon or spa may open two blocks around the corner and then standing before us in bricks and mortar appears a constant threat to our livelihood ; a competitor.
+A new salon or spa may open around the corner and standing before us in bricks and mortar appears a constant threat to our livelihood.
+A competitor.

 We are faced with fears- how good are they, what treatments do they offer and the venerable concern – what’s their prices?

 We freeze with panic, crossing our fingers that none of our clients will desert.
-In our minds we make competition the enemy, the threat to our livelihood and dreams.
+In our minds we make them the enemy, the threat to our livelihood and dreams.